AvirukthGT/NBA-MVP-Prediction/README.md

 1. Sort players by actual MVP share and extract the **true top 5**.
 2. Sort players by predicted share.
-3. As we iterate through the predicted list, we check whether the player is in the actual top 5.
+3. As I iterate through the predicted list, I check whether the player is in the actual top 5.
-4. Each time a true top-5 player is found, we compute the **precision at that rank**.
+4. Each time a true top-5 player is found, I compute the **precision at that rank**.
 5. The final score is the **average of these precision values**.

 A perfect score of **1.0** means all top 5 actual MVPs were perfectly ranked at the top by the model.